Advice to pivot into AI Safety is likely miscalibrated

 The expected value of a pivot attempt equals the expected discounted benefit minus the expected discounted cost.

-Expected Discounted Benefit (\(\mathbb{E}[B]\)): If the pivot succeeds at time \(T_1=t \le \ell\), the benefit is the present value (PV) of the stream \(\Delta u\) starting at \(t\): \(B(t) = \int_t^\infty \Delta u\,e^{-\rho (s-t)}e^{-\rho t}\,ds = \frac{\Delta u}{\rho}e^{-\rho t}\).
-We take the expectation over the time of success \(T_1\), up to the runway limit \(\ell\), using the density \(f_{T_1}(t) = \lambda e^{-\lambda t}\): \[ \begin{aligned} \mathbb{E}[B] &= \int_0^\ell B(t) f_{T_1}(t)\,dt = \int_0^\ell \frac{\Delta u}{\rho}e^{-\rho t} \lambda e^{-\lambda t}\,dt \ &= \frac{\Delta u \lambda}{\rho} \int_0^\ell e^{-(\lambda+\rho)t}\,dt \ &= \frac{\Delta u \lambda}{\rho(\lambda+\rho)} (1-e^{-(\lambda+\rho)\ell}). \end{aligned} \]
+Expected Discounted Benefit (\(\mathbb{E}[B]\)): If the pivot succeeds at time \(T_1=t \le \ell\), the benefit is the present value (PV) of the stream \(\Delta u\) that begins at \(t\): \(B(t) = \int_t^\infty \Delta u\,e^{-\rho (s-t)}e^{-\rho t}\,ds = \frac{\Delta u}{\rho}e^{-\rho t}\).
+We take the expectation over the time of success, \(T_1\), up to the runway limit \(\ell\), with density \(f_{T_1}(t) = \lambda e^{-\lambda t}\): \[ \begin{aligned} \mathbb{E}[B] &= \int_0^\ell B(t) f_{T_1}(t)\,dt = \int_0^\ell \frac{\Delta u}{\rho}e^{-\rho t} \lambda e^{-\lambda t}\,dt \ &= \frac{\Delta u \lambda}{\rho} \int_0^\ell e^{-(\lambda+\rho)t}\,dt \ &= \frac{\Delta u \lambda}{\rho(\lambda+\rho)} (1-e^{-(\lambda+\rho)\ell}). \end{aligned} \]

-Expected Discounted Cost (\(\mathbb{E}[C]\)): The cost is incurred at rate \(c\) during the sabbatical \([0, \tau]\).
+Expected Discounted Cost (\(\mathbb{E}[C]\)): The cost accrues at rate \(c\) during the sabbatical \([0, \tau]\).
 We compute \(\mathbb{E}\left[\int_0^\tau c e^{-\rho t} dt\right]\).
-We swap expectation and integration (by Fubini’s theorem, since the integrand is positive): \[ \mathbb{E}[C] = c \int_0^\infty e^{-\rho t} \mathbb{E}[\mathbb{I}(t < \tau)] dt = c \int_0^\infty e^{-\rho t} P(\tau > t) dt. \] We use the survival function \(P(\tau > t) = e^{-\lambda t}\) for \(t \in [0, \ell]\): \[ \mathbb{E}[C] = c \int_0^\ell e^{-\rho t} e^{-\lambda t} dt = c \int_0^\ell e^{-(\lambda+\rho)t} dt = c \frac{1-e^{-(\lambda+\rho)\ell}}{\lambda+\rho}. \]
+We interchange expectation and integration by Fubini’s theorem, since the integrand is positive: \[ \mathbb{E}[C] = c \int_0^\infty e^{-\rho t} \mathbb{E}[\mathbb{I}(t < \tau)] dt = c \int_0^\infty e^{-\rho t} P(\tau > t) dt. \] We use the survival function \(P(\tau > t) = e^{-\lambda t}\) for \(t \in [0, \ell]\): \[ \mathbb{E}[C] = c \int_0^\ell e^{-\rho t} e^{-\lambda t} dt = c \int_0^\ell e^{-(\lambda+\rho)t} dt = c \frac{1-e^{-(\lambda+\rho)\ell}}{\lambda+\rho}. \]

-Total Expected Value: \[ \Delta \mathrm{EV}_\rho(p) = \mathbb{E}[B] - \mathbb{E}[C]. \] We factor out the common term \(\frac{1-e^{-(\lambda+\rho)\ell}}{\lambda+\rho}\) (the expected discounted duration) and substitute \(\lambda=rp\): \[ \boxed{ \Delta \mathrm{EV}_\rho(p) = \frac{1-e^{-(rp+\rho)\ell}}{rp+\rho} \left(\frac{\Delta u\,rp}{\rho} - c\right). } \]
+Total expected value: \[ \Delta \mathrm{EV}_\rho(p) = \mathbb{E}[B] - \mathbb{E}[C]. \] We factor out the common term \(\frac{1-e^{-(\lambda+\rho)\ell}}{\lambda+\rho}\) (the expected discounted duration) and substitute \(\lambda=rp\) for it: \[ \boxed{ \Delta \mathrm{EV}_\rho(p) = \frac{1-e^{-(rp+\rho)\ell}}{rp+\rho} \left(\frac{\Delta u\,rp}{\rho} - c\right). } \]

 7.3 Break-even Probability (\(p^*\))

-The EV is zero whenever the term in brackets vanishes (since the prefactor is strictly positive). \[ \frac{\Delta u\,rp_\rho^*}{\rho} - c = 0 \implies \boxed{p_\rho^* = \frac{c\rho}{r\Delta u}}. \]
+The EV is zero whenever the term in the brackets is zero, because the prefactor is strictly positive. \[ \frac{\Delta u\,rp_\rho^*}{\rho} - c = 0 \implies \boxed{p_\rho^* = \frac{c\rho}{r\Delta u}}. \]

 8 Appendix B: Field-Level Model Derivations